conda-forge/mne-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `mne-base` can be installed with:
+Once the `conda-forge` channel has been enabled, `mne, mne-base` can be installed with:

 ```
-conda install mne-base
+conda install mne mne-base
 ```

-It is possible to list all of the versions of `mne-base` available on your platform with:
+It is possible to list all of the versions of `mne` available on your platform with:

 ```
-conda search mne-base --channel conda-forge
+conda search mne --channel conda-forge
 ```